Board of Directors

 Chairman, CEO & Founder

-Mass Insight Global Partnership
+Mass Insight Global Partnerships

 Mass Insight is a Boston-based consulting and research firm that creates competitive advantage through policy and partnerships of industry, universities and government.
 The firm’s focus on opportunities for pre-competitive, large scale technology R+D centers and collaborations shaped its Massachusetts Technology Road Map completed with Battelle in 2004 and the IT, Communications and Defense (ITCD) sector study produced with McKinsey & Co. in 2008.
 The Advanced Cyber Security Center (ACSC) grew out of recommendations by an Advisory Committee for the Mass Insight/McKinsey IT sector study.
 Mass Insight has guided the ACSC from business planning and a small-scale technical pilot to a successful launch as an independent self-governing nonprofit in 2011.
 The Center’s current membership includes 25 major industry, non-profit and government partners.
 The ACSC takes advantage of the New England region's unparalleled university, industrial and research resources to develop next- generation strategies for protecting large scale public and private IT infrastructure.
 Guenther chairs the ACSC Board, and Mass Insight provides ongoing strategy development and administrative support.